Images (c) Rory Hill

 How do I Attend?

-Wildlife Survey Field Methods: Ungulates is offered as a regularly scheduled course delivery and on contract to organizations, companies and aboriginal groups throughout the year in communities throughout North America.
+The WSFM course is offered as a regularly-scheduled online course delivery and on contract to organizations, companies and aboriginal groups throughout the year in provinces and communities throughout Canada.
 Scheduled courses are posted on the NRTG Schedule Page.

 If you would like to inquire to have us bring this course to your community or organization, please contact us for further information and consider the following: